-One of the most often asked questions we receive from beginning beaders is what type of cord or string they should be uses to string their beads.
-Of course, it would be nice to be able to tell them to use string "X." But, of course, there are many different types of stringing media on the market.
+One of the most often asked questions we receive from beginning beaders is what type of cord or string they should use to string their beads.
+Of course, it would be nice to be able to tell them to use string "X." Of course, there are many different types of stringing media on the market.
 So, to decide which string to use, you need to consider what you're stringing.
-And, in our opinion, there is no one type of string or cord that can do it all.
+And, in our opinion, no one type of string or cord can do it all.

 Here is a list of some (and by no means all) of the stringing media now available and what type of beads work best with it.

 A well-known classic for bead stringing, silk thread is most often used for pearls.
 Some beaders also like to use it with stone beads.
 We rarely use silk because we find that it frays easily.
 However, we know a few people who do pearl bead stringing for a little extra cash, and they use silk exclusively for their pearls.
 Silk is a higher quality thread than nylon.
 So, when you're charging people to hand-knot their pearl strands, it only makes sense to use a good quality thread.
 You can purchase silk on large spools or cards with attached twisted needles.
 It also comes in a variety of colors (white, black, gray, pink, etc.) and sizes (#1-#8).